bootdotdev/blog/content/jobs/whats-the-job-outlook-for-computer-science-students.md

 ### Project Manager

-While project managers aren’t unique to development, project managers in tech oversee budgeting, scheduling, planning, and executing projects from beginning to end.
+While project managers aren't unique to development, project managers in tech oversee budgeting, scheduling, planning, and executing projects from beginning to end.
 It is a great choice for those with not only analytical tendencies, but those with strong leadership skills.
 Most project managers tend to have a background in development, especially at smaller companies.
 In other words, you might want to start your career as a indivudal contributor, and later move up" to management.

 Oftentimes, it is required of a project manager to have knowledge in data management and related systems, security, programming basics, and the principles of project management, some of which are: setting clear project goals, managing risks, establishing a performance baseline, maintaining healthy communication and defined accountability.

-Becoming a project manager typically requires a bachelor’s degree in computer science, IT project management, or information technology.
+Becoming a project manager typically requires a bachelor's degree in computer science, IT project management, or information technology.
 Managers typically need to be on top of knowing basic HTML, Javascript and CSS.

 Salary on Average: [*$140,000*](https://survey.stackoverflow.co/2022/#salary-united-states)